Guerrero: Demographics

-Major communities

 Culture

 The state does not have a tradition of painting and other visual arts aside from amate paper work but, recently, there has been a movement to promote more classical oils and other works, with recent generations of painters from the state and galleries opening to promote their work.
 Some of these artists include Casiano García, Ian Malaj, Leonel Maciel, Miguel Ángel Sotelo, Gerzaín Vargas and Hugo Zúñiga.

 The literary arts have a longer tradition, at least as far back as the 17th century.
 The best-known writer from the state hailed from Taxco, playwright Juan Ruiz de Alarcón.
 He is considered to be one of the most notable writers from the Siglo de Oro of Spanish literature.
 Another notable writer from the state is Ignacio Manuel Altamirano, although he is better known for his role in the defeat of Emperor Maximilian I and as a politician than as a writer.
 Other writers from the state over the centuries include Celedonio Serrano, Herminio Chávez, Juan Sánchez Andraka and Andrés Acosta.